 Let that sink in for a minute.
 You are in control of your own money and not the other way around.

 You can put whatever you want in your budget.
 Want to go on a trip?
 Add it to your budget.
 Need some new clothes?
 Add it to your budget!
 See how this works?

-If you are in debt, the priority should always be saving a starter emergency fund first, then getting out of debt, then finishing your full emergency fund so that you won’t need to go back into debt if there is an “emergency”.
+If you are in debt, the priority should always be saving a starter emergency fund first, then getting out of debt, then finishing your full emergency fund so that you won’t need to go back into debt if you experience an “emergency.”

-When we first began working the Baby Steps we set some super aggressive goals for getting ourselves out of debt.
+When we first began working to improve our finances, we set aggressive goals for getting ourselves out of debt.

 Does a percentage-based budget sound more appealing to you?
 If so, budgeting with the 30-30-30-10 budget rule may be a better fit.

 This article was produced and syndicated by Cents + Purpose.

 - How to Take Your Financial Inventory (and why you should)

 - How to Create a Budget with an Irregular Income